microsoft/Microsoft-3D-Movie-Maker/README.md

 ## Building instructions

 This project is unlikely to build successfully under modern hardware/software, but you can get started with compilation and get partial completed binaries.
 Here's what will get you going.
+Thanks to Mac Sample for their work on getting this far!

 - Make sure this repo is checked out to a folder with a short name, ideally right on the root of a drive (i.e. C:\3d).
 - You will need Visual C++ 2.0's dev tools (located under MSVC20\BIN on its installer disk) on your path.
 Modern compilers dislike some of the pre C++98 conventions.